dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc1/Getting_Started_with_Python.md

 This code is using:

 - `print` function to display text.
-A function is a block of code that runs when it’s called.
+A function is a block of code that runs when it's called.
 - Variables `Item` and `item` to store strings *Rain* and *Thunder*.